Skip to main content

 Now that you know the factors affecting your paycheck, let’s explore some actionable strategies to elevate your income potential:

 • Focus on High-Commission Products: Focus on selling products with higher rates to maximize your earnings.
+Specializing in certain insurance lines or gaining additional qualifications can give you an advantage over competitors and help you target more lucrative markets.

 • Sales Volume Bundling: Increasing your sales volume by bundling complementary products or services can unlock additional revenue options.
 Your franchise partner can show you how to create more opportunities like these to bring home more in your paycheck.